Therapy for Female Founders

 And honestly?
 That tracks.
 Because most therapeutic frameworks weren’t built with the founder’s specific psychological reality in mind.

-Traditional therapy often approaches high-achieving women through a deficit lens — something is wrong with you, and we need to fix it.
+Traditional therapy often approaches driven women through a deficit lens — something is wrong with you, and we need to fix it.
 But when you’re a woman who built something real, who employs real people, who has made payroll through sheer force of will, a therapist who doesn’t understand your world might do one of two things: they might minimize your struggles (“But you’re so successful!
 You have so much to be grateful for!”), or they might zero in on surface-level coping skills — breathing exercises, time-blocking, saying no — that feel insulting to the complexity of what you’re actually navigating.

 There’s also a specific way that entrepreneurship makes women feel unseen in traditional therapy: the world of building a business is still treated as exceptional, even remarkable, when described in a clinical context.
 Your therapist may have absorbed cultural narratives that frame the ambitious female founder as a unicorn, an outlier, someone to be marveled at rather than understood.
 That dynamic — the therapist’s subtle admiration-tinged-with-incomprehension — makes genuine vulnerability almost impossible.
 You can’t fall apart in front of someone who’s quietly impressed by you.